vhasnr/pb-challenge-1/README.md

         "variableSymbol": "12"
     },...
 ```
+### Unit Tests
+From project root run `./gradlew test`, 4 succesful tests should be reported.
+Tests in this project arent actually 'unit' tests, test calls the API and validates expected data were returned by the service.
+Tests setup MS SQL in docker using test containers, inserts test data using .sql scripts, and uses all services and repositories for the test.
+Production level service should add also unit tests of services using mocks, code coverage should be measured.
 ## Proposals
 1. If possible, change db tables/columns naming to snake_case - then default naming strategy of Spring/Jakarta can be used
 ## Technology